jawhitti/INTERCAL/README.md

 Starting in the late 1990s Microsoft got bored with their existing programming infrastructure and decided to scrap it in favor of something slower.
 Thus was born the effort to build a spiffy new programming platform known as the "Comically Limited Runtime ("CLR")".
-This platform had the ludicrous ambition to provide services that would be consumable by a large range of languages, allowing components written in a variety of different source languages to coexist and interact.
-Designers of the platform got carried away and made grandiose claims like:

-*The Common Type System (CTS) provides a rich type system that supports the types and operations found in many programming languages.
-The Common Type System is intended to support the complete implementation of a wide range of programming languages."*

 Today, the .NET platform supports a range of languages from the simple and easy (Figure 1) to the complex and difficult (Figure 2).